fbraem/mqweb/api/queue.md

 When value is `true`, all temporary queues will be discarded.
 This parameter is optional.
 By default the value is set to `false`.

+####Filter

+Speficies which filter to use: `I` means Integerfilter, `S` means Stringfilter.
+When this is used, Filter_param and Filter_value is required.
+When a filter can't be build because of too little information, it will be silently discarded.

+####Filter_op

+The operator that is being used to evaluate whether the parameter satisfies the filter-value.
+The default is `EQ`.

+####Filter_param

+The name of the parameter to filter on.
+The names are based on the names used in the WebSphere MQ information center.

+####Filter_value

+The value to use for filtering.
+For an IntegerFilter you can also use a string that represents a WebSphere MQ constant.

 ####QAttrs